andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_3.md

 Note that when defining a DNA, we must also define what our domain is, i.e. in what range each DNA member must be in.

-#### Choose loss function {.unnumbered}
+#### Choose fitness function {.unnumbered}

-In this step, we need to define a function we want to minimize.
+In this step, we need to define a function that measures how *good* each creature is, so that we can sort the population by *goodness*.
 This function takes a creature - or more specifically its DNA - as input, and returns a real value, i.e. a scalar.

 #### Choose hyperparameters {.unnumbered}